ansman/kotshi/README.md

 the module wide setting).

 ### Annotations
-* `@GetterName` must be used when overriding the default getter name using `@get:JvmName("...")`.
 * `@JsonSerializable` is the annotation used to generate `JsonAdapter`'s.
 Should only be placed on Kotlin data classes.
-* `@KotshiConstructor` should be used when there are multiple constructors in the class.
-Place it on the primary constructor.
 * `@KotshiJsonAdapterFactory` makes Kotshi generate a JsonAdapter factory.
 Should be placed on an abstract class that implements `JsonAdapter.Factory`.
 * `@JsonDefaultValue` used for enabling default values (see [below](#default-values))
 * `@JsonDefaultValueString` used for specifying default values for String properties inline